 Once the template is created, the scrip/MF names in the contract note/bill need to be mapped to the names in MProfit the first time and voila, all your data is in.
 I was wary of doing it correctly for all my previous transactions, but it checks for duplicates, so no worries about entering same data twice.
 The only problem I faced was in importing slightly older records, as it recognises only the latest / recent template.

-For other corporate actions like merger/demerger, split, bonus, dividend payout/reinvestment, adding the details is straightforward, but has to be done manually, which I found the biggest pain.
+For other corporate actions like merger/demerger, split, bonus, dividend payout/reinvestment, adding the details is straightforward, but has to be done manually, which I found the biggest pain while using MProfit.
 This is unlike the ET tracker or valueresearchonline, which show these as pending actions and once you give the go-ahead, automatically update the portfolio to reflect the changed status.

 They don’t have an app yet*, but then I don’t trade daily and I don’t need to check my portfolio every few hours of the day either, so I don’t really miss that aspect.
 While this is a free version, they also have a Investor+ version with unlimited investments, Pro version for Companies, HNIs, NRIs etc and an Advisor version for CFPs, Investment Advisors and brokers.

-You can download the free version, use it and then take a call on whether to continue using it and/or upgrade.
+You can download the free version from the MProfit site, use it and then take a call on whether to continue using it and / or upgrade.
 I’ve been using MProfit for some time now, and quite like it.
 Will it replace MS Money?
 No. Will it replace other portfolio trackers I use?
-Yes, there’s a good chance of that happening, so long as I use it to track investments below Rs.50L 😉
+Yes, there’s a good chance of that happening – only catch being that I use it to track investments below Rs.
+50L 😉

 * Update: November, 2014 – They’ve released a beta version of their Android app, which you can download.